 -

 The voice is the most special instrument of all!
 One that can never be repurchased.
 What you have is GOLDEN!
 Every voice is a natural gift and needs to be protected.
-Oftentimes in the performing arts, young voices are pushed into vocal styles, such as mixing and belting, that is unhealthy and unnatural for their developmental stage.
-I encourage strengthening of both the head voice and chest voice in my students as well as the gradual and healthy way to gain a “Broadway” voice.
+Oftentimes in the performing arts, young voices are pushed into vocal styles that are unhealthy and unnatural for their developmental stage.
+I encourage strengthening of both the head voice and chest voice in my students often, through a classical lense, as well as the gradual and healthy way to gain a “Broadway” voice.

 -